lblod/ember-rdfa-editor/rfcs/transactional-edits.md

 #### Every state change must happen in a transaction

 Direct modification of the state outside a transaction means that we lose all guarantees transactions provide us.
-It also provides a true single point of entry for state changes, as opposed to "a few points of entry" in the operation era.
+Requiring everything to pass through transactions also provides a true single point of entry for state changes, as opposed to "a few points of entry" in the operation era.

 "Every" means _literally every change of any part of the entire state_.